aiven/devportal/docs/products/clickhouse/howto/run-federated-queries.rst

 Query using INSERT and the S3 function
 '''''''''''''''''''''''''''''''''''''''

-When executing an INSERT statement into the [1]_ S3 function, the rows are appended to the corresponding object if the table structure matches:
+When executing an INSERT statement into the S3 function, the rows are appended to the corresponding object if the table structure matches:

-.. rubric:: Footnotes

-..
-[1] Text

-.. rubric:: Footnotes

-   ..
-[1] Text

 .. code-block:: bash